geeksambhu/geeksambhu.github.io/about.md

 layout: page
 comments: false
 permalink: "/about/"
+description: Shiva Gaire
 ---

 Hello,

- This blog is the part of my day to day learning.
+ This is the part of my day to day learning.
  The only way to improve the efficiency of a programmer is by writing.
 Writing, playing with `codes `and `errors`.
 I write about Software Engineering, Machine learning, Artificial intelligence & Data Structure and algorithms and in  language and framework like python, Ruby, Django and rails